warpyu/TechnicalCommunityContent/Cloud Computing/Azure Service Fabric/Session 2 - Hands On/readme.md

     _Inserting a breakpoint_

-1. Return to your browser and click **About** at the top of the page.
+1. Return to the browser and click **About** at the top of the page.

 	![Navigating to the About page](Images/debug-clickon_about.png)